Sudden Unexpected Death In Epilepsy (SUDEP)

 SUDEP mostly occurs at night when people are sleeping, so there are few descriptions of what happened leading up to the person’s death.
 The person is often found lying face down in their bed, and the cause of death cannot be determined when an autopsy is performed.
 Often coroners list the cause of death as unknown, or a possible heart condition.

 According to the Centers for Disease Control, more than 1 out of 1,000 people die each year from SUDEP.
 That's about 3,000 people per year.
-That’s too many.
+SUDEP is the leading cause of death in people with uncontrolled Generalized Tonic Clonic Seizures.
 Learning more about SUDEP and strategies you can take to help prevent it is the best way to prevent SUDEP from taking place.

 If you or someone you know experiences epilepsy, you need to be proactively focused on ways to prevent seizures.
 The fewer seizures you have, the lower the risk of SUDEP.